zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 Follow these steps to get started using the Web UI

-1. Step one: Install Zarf binary
+1. Step one: Install the Zarf binary
 2. Step two: Open a terminal shell
 3. Step three: Type in the following command: ```zarf dev UI```